-Figures 10 to 14 plot the dynamics of output, inflation and the federal funds rate nationally and for each region for all five regional shocks.
-Each labeled column corresponds to the region/area where the shock originated.
-Let's start with a positive productivity shock.
+Figures 10 to 14 plot the dynamics of output, inflation and the Federal Funds rate nationally and for each region for all five regional shocks.
+Each labeled column corresponds to the region where the shock originated.
+Let's start with a positive regional productivity shock.
 We see in Figure 10 that output and inflation respond in the traditional way for each region in which the shock was originated.
 The disinflationary pressure associated with a productivity shock decrease regional inflation by about 10 basis points for three of the four regions but a productivity shock originating in the West decreases Western inflation by over 50 basis points.
-Further, the national change in inflation and output do the regional productivity shock is small.
+Further, the national change in inflation and output do the productivity shock is small.
 As a result, regional productivity shocks have little to no effect on the policy rate.
-The national productivity shocks initially raises output in the west but eventually raises output at the aggregate national level.
-In addition the national shock has a greater effect in national inflation and thus the fed funds rate compared to the regional productivity shocks.